Before you begin

 gcloud command-line tool or API clients from VPC networks that share a service perimeter

 Grant access from outside a service perimeter using access levels

 Access levels can be used to allow requests from outside a service perimeter to resources protected by that perimeter.

 Using access levels, you can specify public IPv4 and IPv6 CIDR blocks, and individual user and service accounts that you want to permit to access resources protected by VPC Service Controls.

-If you are restricting resources using private connectivity from VPC networks, you can re-enable using the GCP Console to access protected services by adding a CIDR block to an access level that includes the public IP address of the host where the GCP Console is being used.
-If you want to re-enable the GCP Console for a specific user regardless of IP address, add that user account as a member to the access level.
+If you are restricting resources using private connectivity from VPC networks, you can re-enable using the Cloud Console to access protected services by adding a CIDR block to an access level that includes the public IP address of the host where the Cloud Console is being used.
+If you want to re-enable the Cloud Console for a specific user regardless of IP address, add that user account as a member to the access level.